 Animal testing tacitly promotes a speciesism that undermines the very humanism the sciences are meant to promote.

 Science has helped us to do away with a lot of useless ideas, and scientists would do well to ask themselves whether man’s dominion over animals isn’t one of them.
 The idea of man as lord of beasts is as old as Adam and Eve, and arguably, this idea of man’s privilege has discouraged him from collaborating with his environment in favor of exploiting it.
-In a man-first paradigm, it is little wonder that humanity is wholly out of sync with its surroundings – we extract minerals from the earth in return inject it with poison.
+In a man-first paradigm, it is little wonder that humanity is wholly out of sync with its surroundings – we extract minerals from the Earth and, in return, inject it with poison.
 And why should we care?
 Man is in charge and the world is our oyster.

 Animal testing is still necessary.